 - Choking/snoring sounds.

-All Folsom Police and Fire personnel are equipped with Naloxone, a medication that can reverse the effects of Fentanyl poisoning in most cases.
+All Folsom Police and Fire Department personnel are equipped with naloxone, a medication that can reverse the effects of fentanyl poisoning in most cases.

 For more information on the Sacramento District Attorney’s Office campaign, please visit www.1pillcankillsac.com